🧠 The problem: why LLMs forget everything

 RAG works in three steps:

-- Search: When the AI needs information, it converts the question into an embedding and searches for the most similar chunks in the database
+- Retrieval: When the AI needs information, it converts the question into an embedding and searches for the most similar chunks in the database

-- Generation: Relevant chunks are injected into the prompt, and the LLM generates its response with this context
+- Generation: The relevant chunks are injected into the prompt, and the LLM generates its answer with this context

 Embeddings in 30 seconds

-An embedding is a numerical representation of the meaning of text.
-Two sentences about the same topic will have close embeddings in vector space, even if they use different words.
+An embedding is a numerical representation of the meaning of a text.
+Two sentences that talk about the same subject will have close embeddings in the vector space, even if they use different words.
+For example, "Le chat dort sur le canapé" and "Le félin se repose sur le sofa" will have a cosine similarity score close to 1.0, indicating that they share the same meaning.
+It is this property that enables semantic search: finding information by meaning, not by exact words.

 To store and query these embeddings, you need a vector database.
 Here are the three main ones: